grace-bible/GAM-boarding-scripts/README.md

 ## Notes

-- Both onboarding and offboarding scripts include interactive whiptail menus for selecting and executing tasks.
+- Both onboarding and offboarding scripts include interactive [whiptail](https://manpages.debian.org/jessie/whiptail/whiptail.1) TUI menus for selecting and executing tasks.
 - Ensure that `config.env` is correctly configured with all required paths and settings.
 - Review and test the scripts in a controlled environment before deploying them in production.
 - Both scripts will regularly check for updates to GAM and GAMADV-XTD3 to ensure compatibility with the latest Google Workspace APIs.